 Land tax is one of the most common costs that landlords seek to pass on to their tenants, and, in theory, they should be charging it on a single ownership basis.
 But some tenants run into issues where their leasing agreement fails to stipulate how the land tax will be payable (i.e. a single or multiple calculation), or where the contract stipulates single holding but the landlord charges on multiple holding.

-Before signing on the dotted line, ensure that land tax ONLY applies to the property that you're leasing, rather than a combination of the landlord's properties.
+So, when entering a commercial lease negotiation, ensure that land tax ONLY applies to the property that you're leasing, rather than a combination of the landlord's properties.
 The difference in $$$ (i.e. statutory outgoings) can be colossal.
 And, when paying outgoings, a copy of the land tax invoice must be sighted to verify you're paying the right amount.

-Most commercial leases with an option to review will include a market rent review clause.
+Most commercial leases with an option to renew will include a market rent review clause.
 Here, the landlord will propose a new rental amount in line with what other tenants in the area are paying for comparable spaces.

 But a critical and often misunderstood aspect of the rent review clause is whether the new rental is ‘face’ or ‘effective.’